 About the Author

 Ana Holub, MA, teaches forgiveness and recovery from addiction as a counselor, author, poet, and educator.
 She holds a BA in Peace Studies and an MA in Dispute Resolution from Pepperdine University School of Law.
-She is also a senior recovery coach with Being True To You.
 As an expert in the field of forgiveness and reconciliation, Ana was honored as a Champion of Forgiveness by the Worldwide Forgiveness Alliance (2018).
 She is a frequent speaker on the essential role of forgiveness in various settings, including during the use of entheogens for inner healing and deep spiritual liberation.
 Her books include Forgive and Be Free and The Edges Are Friendly.
 She has also created four online courses, including Forgive and Be Free of Your Addictions.
 WEBSITE

 With America in the grip of an opioid epidemic, we need Ibogaine treatments to be made available in the United States.